Murali Pillai

-Pillai previously worked in the Singapore Police Force before he became a practising lawyer in 1996.
-He is currently a partner in Commercial Litigation practice at Rajah & Tann.
+Pillai started his career in the Singapore Police Force (SPF) before becoming a practising lawyer in 1996.
+Prior to his appointment as Minister of State, Pillai was a partner in the Commercial Litigation practice at Rajah & Tann.

 Pillai joined the People's Action Party (PAP) in 2001 and was the branch secretary to Ong Chit Chung, Member of Parliament for Bukit Batok.
 He was part of a five-member PAP team who contested and narrowly lost to the Workers' Party in Aljunied GRC during the 2015 general election.
-In 2016, Pillai was once again fielded in as a PAP candidate for the Bukit Batok by-election.
-He won 61.2% of the votes, securing his position as a Member of Parliament for Bukit Batok SMC.
-He is also an advisor of Bukit Batok SMC Grassroots Organisation.
+In 2016, Pillai was once again fielded as a PAP candidate for the Bukit Batok by-election.
+He won 61.2% of the vote, securing his seat as a Member of Parliament for Bukit Batok SMC.

 Early life and education

-Pillai's father, P. K. Pillai, was a trade unionist detained during Operation Coldstore in 1963.
-The elder Pillai died in 2007.
+Pillai was born on 30 October 1967 to P. Kunjan Pillai and Vasanthi Ramadass.
+The elder Pillai was a trade unionist who was detained from 1963 to 1965 under Operation Coldstore.
+Pillai is of Malayalee descent, and spoke Malayalam as his mother tongue.

-Pillai attended Newton Boys School, (now Monk's Hill Primary School), Monk's Hill Secondary School and Hwa Chong Junior College. before graduating from the National University of Singapore with a Bachelor of Laws with honours degree.

-He subsequently went on to complete a Master of Laws degree and Master of Business Administration degree at the National University of Singapore.
+Pillai attended Newton Boys School (which merged into Monk's Hill Primary School), Monk's Hill Secondary School and Hwa Chong Junior College. before graduating from the National University of Singapore with a Bachelor of Laws with honours degree.He subsequently went on to complete a Master of Laws degree and Master of Business Administration degree at the National University of Singapore.
 He also obtained a Master of Business Administration degree from the University of California, Los Angeles.

 Pillai played hockey as a student and had represented his school.
 He was also once President of Raffles Hall in NUS.